yoavweiss/subresource-reporting/README.md

 ## Open questions

 * Bikeshedding - Should we limit this to scripts only and call it Script Reporting?
+  - Leaving room for future extensibility if needed feels better.
 * Do we want visibility to ReportingObserver?
+  - Any use cases that need it?
+* Would the CORS requirement prevent popular scripts from being having their hashes collected?
+  - If so, do we need a complementary Document-Policy that enforces CORS for all subresources?